Anatid/XML-Documentation-for-the-KSP-API/README.md

 1. Highlight the class in the source code of your KSP plugin.
 2. Press F12.
 Visual Studio will create a fake source file for the class.
+3. Copy Visual Studio's uneditable source file into a new file you can edit.
-3. Add your comments to the fake source file.
+4. Add your comments to the fake source file.
-4. Fork this project.
+5. Fork this project.
-5. Add your new fake source file to your version of the project.
+6. Add your new fake source file to your version of the project.
-6. Send me a pull request.
+7. Send me a pull request.